 Victoria Falls - Victoria Falls

-3 Nights All Inclusive at Imbabala Zambezi Safari Lodge PLUS a full day trip to Chobe National Park
+3 Nights All Inclusive getaway at Imbabala Zambezi Safari Lodge

-Return flights to Victoria Falls Return resort transfers 3 nights accommodation in a Standard Room Breakfast, lunch & dinner daily Early morning tea, afternoon tea & selected drinks daily One Game Drive & River Safari daily A full day trip to Chobe National Park All taxes, levies & surcharges (estimated)
+Return flights to Livingstone Return resort transfers 3 nights accommodation in a Standard Room Breakfast, lunch & dinner daily Early morning tea, afternoon tea & selected drinks daily One Game Drive & River Safari All taxes, levies & surcharges (estimate)

 Approximately 87 kilometres from of Victoria Falls town, Imbabala is located on a 5000 acre concession, bordering the Chobe Forest Reserve and boasting 14 kilometers of private Zambezi river frontage.
 The main lodge consists of a lounge, dining and bar area overlooking the swimming pool and a nearby waterhole.
 The 9 individual thatched stone lodges, all with en suite facilities, accommodate a maximum of 20 guests.
 There is no access to television at the lodge.

 Standard rooms, two with a double bed and six with twin beds, feature a private verandah and offer a ceiling fan, en suite bathroom with shower, tea/coffee making facilities and in-room safety deposit box.